Monte Pittman

 Monte Lee Pittman (born November 19, 1975) is an American musician and studio musician based in Los Angeles, known largely as Madonna's long-time guitarist and for playing for heavy metal band Prong.
 He has also worked as a solo artist.

 Career

-Pittman started playing guitar as a teenager when he received his first guitar at age 13.
+Pittman was born in Longview, Texas.
+He started playing guitar as a teenager when he received his first guitar at age 13.
 His guitar teacher was Robert Browning.
 He also took music theory and piano lessons from Delores Rhoads at the Musonia School of Music in North Hollywood.

 Pittman's early musical influences came from bands and artists such as Kiss, Metallica, Slayer, Steve Vai, Jimmy Page, Pantera, The Beach Boys, Pink Floyd, and Radiohead, to name a few.

 Myra Mains

 Pittman's first band was called Insanity.
 Eventually Pittman and the singer from Insanity, Chris Sheehan, started the 4-piece Myra Mains which was much more successful, releasing 2 demo tapes and 2 full album CDs.
 Headquartered in Longview, TX, Myra Mains Had fans from Dallas to Shreveport and all over East Texas and truly blossomed under the unrelenting rhythm section of drummer Kevin Blalock and bassist TJ Carlson.